eserie/wax-ml/README.md

 We have some Haiku modules ready to be used in `wax.modules` (see our [api documentation](https://wax-ml.readthedocs.io/en/latest/wax.modules.html)).

-For now, WAX offer direct access to some modules through specific accessors for xarray and pandas.
+For now, WAX-ML offer direct access to some modules through specific accessors for xarray and pandas.

 For instance, you can see our implementation of the "exponential moving average".
 This